xbmc/inputstream.ffmpegdirect/README.md

 - `catchup_buffer_start_time`: The unix time in seconds of the start of catchup window.
 - `catchup_buffer_end_time`: The unix time in seconds of the end of catchup window.
 - `catchup_buffer_offset`: The offset from the catchup buffer start time where playback should begin.
+- `catchup_terminates`: Indicates with a value of `true` or `false` if a catchup stream will specify an end time and will stop eventually.
+Essentially means that the provider does not support delayed live streams.
+Value used by the addon to try and restart with a new end time near the end of the stream.
+- `catchup_granularity`: The granularity the catchup source can seek to in seconds.
+Generally a value of 1 or 60 is used.
 - `timezone_shift`: The value in seconds to shift the catchup times by for your timezone.
 Valid values range from -43200 to 50400 (from -12 hours to +14 hours).
 - `default_programme_duration`: If the programme duration is unknown use this default value in seconds instead.
 If this value is not provided 4 hours (14,400 secs) will be used  will be used.
 - `programme_catchup_id`: For providers that require a programme specifc id the following value can be used in the url format string.